Summer Study Abroad: Paris 2021

 The course is designed for graduate students and advanced undergraduates.
 Students applying to the course should have completed at least four semesters of collegiate-level music theory or the equivalent; previous study of post-tonal theory is recommended but not required.
 The course will be taught in English, and knowledge of French is not necessary.

 Credit for the course can be transferred to most other North American other colleges and universities—contact your institution’s registrar for details.
-For Eastman DMA students, this course fulfills the post-tonal theory (Theory 402) degree requirement; those who have already taken TH 402 can still register for the course using the cross-listed course number CMP 490.
+For Eastman DMA students, this course fulfills the post-tonal theory (TH 402) degree requirement; those who have already taken TH 402 can still register for the course using the cross-listed course number CMP 490.
 Students in other degree programs may apply the course as an elective toward the BM, BA, MM, MA, and PhD degrees.

 Costs and Financial Aid